Easy Vegan Ribs | BBQ Tempeh

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-This bbq tempeh rib recipe does very well in a slow cooker, oven, or on the grill.
+This BBQ tempeh rib recipe does very well in a slow cooker, oven, or on the grill.

-Simply slice the tempeh into strips about 1/2″ or so thick and place them in a baking dish.
+STEP #2: Slice the tempeh into strips about 1/2″ or so thick and place them in a baking dish.
 Personally, I always line my baking dishes with parchment sheets for two reasons.
 One reason is to prevent sticking without using any oil, and the other reason is that they make cleanup a breeze.

 Crockpot cooking method